apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 Details
 -------

-Cordova consists of two code bases: native and JavaScript.
-When the native code puts the application into the background, the `pause` event fires.
+The `pause` event fires when the native platform puts the application into the background, typically when the user switches to a different application.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.